-Many married people think that if they do not make a Will, their husband or wife or registered civil partner will receive everything they own when they die.
+Many married people think that if they do not make a Will, their husband or wife or registered civil partner will receive everything they own when they die, but this is not always so.
 Children or other relatives may be entitled to all or a part of your Estate under the intestacy rules and the widowed spouse or civil partner may end up with less than you wished.
 If you are survived by a spouse but no children, then your spouse can end up sharing your estate with more distant relatives!

 Should I make a Will even if I live with my partner?

 The intestacy rules do not recognise unmarried partners even if you live together and your partner may not get anything.
 Depending on how the property is held between you, your partner may have to leave the property where they have been living with you.
 Such complications can be simply avoided by having a Will.
 As well as peace of mind, your Will can provide for:-

 - Your specific funeral wishes (i,e burial, cremation, environmental funeral, or the use of your body for medical research)

 - The appointment of trusted friends or relatives to care for your minor children in the event that the parents have both died i.e guardians.